bilderkiste/xmlcam/readme.md

 </p>
 <p>The z-depth must be defined by the &lt;z&gt; tag.
 The tupel in &lt;z&gt; defines the the start layer (workpiece surface), the end layer (depth), and the steps (&lt;z&gt;startZ,endZ,stepZ&lt;/z&gt;).</p>
 <h3>Circle Element</h3>
-This element generates G-Code for a circle.
+<p>This element generates G-Code for a circle.</p>
-A circle is defined by the center determined through a <center> tag with attributes x and y and radius defined through a <radius> tag with a value attribute.
+A circle is defined by the center determined through a &gt;center&lt; tag with attributes x and y and radius defined through a <radius> tag with a value attribute.
 The depth must be defined by the <depth> tag  with attributes start for upper z level end for lower z level and step for dive in.
 Optional attributes in the <options> tag are segments for the definition of the number of segments i.e. 6 for an hexagon.
 Standard but optional attributes in the <options> are for closed elements pocket with possible values 'parallel' and offset with possible values 'engraving', 'inset', 'outset'.